 UK Spouse Visa Fee

-Visa fees depend on the way you apply.
+UK Visa fees depend on the way you apply.
 If you apply for a UK spouse visa from outside the UK to join your partner you will have to pay a fee of £1,464.
-Whereas if you apply in the UK online or by post the fee will cost to you £993, and £1,583 if you apply in the UK in person with the premium service.
+Whereas if you apply Spousal Visa in UK online or by post the fee will cost to you £993, and £1,583 if you apply in the UK in person with the premium service.

 You will have to pay an extra £1,464 for each dependant if you apply outside the UK, £993 if you apply in the UK online or by post and £1,583 if you apply in the UK in person with the premium service.

-How Long Does it Take to Get a Spouse Visa?
+How Long Does it Take to Get a UK Spouse Visa?

-Usually the process takes us to 12 weeks to be processed, or up to 8 weeks if you apply within the UK either online or by post.
-On the other hand, if you apply in person in UK then you will get an answer regarding your Spouse Visa application, within a day
+To get a UK spouse visa it takes up to 12 weeks, or up to 8 weeks if you apply within the UK either online or by post.
+On the other hand, if you apply in person in UK then you will get an answer regarding your UK Spouse Visa application, within a day

 However, application processing might take longer if: